Meeting the Equality Duty – Publications

 • NHS Accessible Information Standard

 NHS England have also worked with the charity Sense to develop an animated video which provides a step-by-step overview of the Standard.
-The video (shown below) includes subtitles and BSL interpretation.
+The video (shown above) includes subtitles and BSL interpretation.

 • NHS Equality Delivery System